hesingon/HAX2017/README.md

 # HAX2017 main webpage

-HAX2017 webpage is built on top of a template from startbootsrap called [Creative](http://startbootstrap.com/template-overviews/creative/), a one page creative theme for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).
+HAX2017 is hosted in heroku and deployed under the domain name: `www.hax17.sg`.
+This webpage is built on top of a template from startbootsrap called [Creative](http://startbootstrap.com/template-overviews/creative/), a one page creative theme for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).

 ## Getting Started